Hot Springs Village, Arkansas: Climate

+A low-end EF2 tornado struck the town on March 14, 2024.
+Many homes and trees were damaged.

+Government and politics

 Hot Springs Village has more than 26,000 acres, much of it wooded.
 HSV is governed by the HSV Property Owners' Association (POA), a private, tax-exempt property owners association.
 A general manager and a seven-member volunteer board of directors, who are elected in staggered three-year terms, comprise POA leadership.
 Day-to-day operation of the POA is handled by an average of 475 employees assigned to one of six departments: Administration, Golf, Planning and Inspection, Public Safety, Public Works, and Recreation.

 In addition to the Planning and Inspection Department, HSV's Architectural Control Committee's responsibility is to ensure that all building plans conform to architectural policy and building codes of the Village and to issue permits for new homes, landscaping, and remodeling.
 The ACC ensures that green belt areas, roadways, lakes, and other common areas are protected for general character, appearance and use by Hot Springs Village property owners.

 Hot Springs Village has a Declaration and Covenants and Restrictions with which all property owners must comply.
 The POA has an information and regulations booklet detailing rules for recreational amenities.
 All HSV common property and amenities are owned by the property owners as a whole and maintained, regulated and operated by the POA: